chizmw/site-chizography.net/blog/_posts/2021-02-10-clone-into-dir.md

 ## Source

-Just in case the script moves on after the artice is published, [here's the source file][github-homebin-cloneintodir]
+Just in case the script moves on after the article is published, [here's the source file][github-homebin-cloneintodir]